sahib/rmlint/docs/rmlint.1.rst

   ``$ rmlint backup // data --keep-all-tagged --must-match-tagged``

-* Compare if the directories a b c and are equal
+* Compare if the directories a, b, and c are equal:

   ``$ rmlint --equal a b c && echo "Files are equal" || echo "Files are not equal"``

-* Test if two files are reflinks
+* Test if two files are reflinks:

   ``$ rmlint --is-reflink a b && echo "Files are reflinks" || echo "Files are not reflinks"``.

-* Cache calculated checksums for next run.
+* Cache calculated checksums for the next run.
 The checksums will be written to the extended file attributes:

   ``$ rmlint --xattr``

-* Produce a list of unique files in a folder:
+* Produce a list of unique files in a directory:

   ``$ rmlint -o uniques``